ixAnkit/subnet-evm/README.md

 - `debug`

 Only the `eth` namespace is enabled by default.
-Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/apis/avalanchego/apis/c-chain)

 ## Compatibility

-The Subnet EVM is compatible with almost all Ethereum tooling, including [Remix](https://docs.avax.network/dapps/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask/), [Metamask](https://docs.avax.network/dapps/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask/) and [Truffle](https://docs.avax.network/dapps/smart-contracts/using-truffle-with-the-avalanche-c-chain/).
+The Subnet EVM is compatible with almost all Ethereum tooling, including Remix, Metamask and Truffle.

 ## Differences Between Subnet EVM and Coreth

 - Added configurable fees and gas limits in genesis
-- Merged Avalanche hardforks into the single "Subnet EVM" hardfork
+- Merged Metal hardforks into the single "Subnet EVM" hardfork
 - Removed Atomic Txs and Shared Memory
 - Removed Multicoin Contract and State